thudrux/fabsim/README.md

   --dispatch-rule fifo
 ```

-To write the dispatch log to disk in the format described in [Data Format](#data-format), mount a host
+To write the dispatch log to disk in the format described in
-directory and pass `--log-file`.
+[Dispatch Log Format](#dispatch-log-format), mount a host directory and pass `--log-file`.
 Logging is only supported for a single run:

 ```bash